Casey Mittelstadt Game Preview: Sabres vs. Flames

 Mittelstadt Stats vs. the Flames in 2022-23

-- Defensively, the Flames conceded 247 total goals (3.0 per game) to rank 13th in league play.
+- Defensively, the Flames allowed 247 total goals (3.0 per game) to rank 13th in NHL play.

 - They had the league's 17th-ranked goal differential at +11.